Jabbath/Search-Number-Dynamic/README.md

 This is a networkx package that finds the mixed edge search number or edge search number of a graph.
 The package takes a dynamic programming approach to the problem LINEAR-WIDTH, which can be related to searching by the techniques presented in "Computing Small Search Numbers in Linear Time" by Bodlaender et. al.
-This program runs in O(m!), where m is the numer of edges.
+This program runs in O(m!), where m is the number of edges.
 However, in practice the algorithm tends to terminate quickly for some graphs with less than 20 edges.

 ## Usage